 UPI Payment Service Providers: Banks vs Wallets

 Currently, UPI has permitted only banks to be registered as Payment Service Providers (which means they can run bank accounts).
 But this scope can get wider and perhaps even include wallets later.

-Significance of Unified Payment Interface
+The significance of Unified Payment Interface

 - Facilitate Person to Business (P2B) transactions via collect payment option.
 This would boost business and Indian Economy overall.

 - UPI will bring down cash circulated in the economy (currently cash in circulation is 12% of GDP).